indeedeng/imhotep/docs/data-file-requirements.md

 #### <a name="time"></a>A document's timestamp must be in the same range as the filename

 If the field name is `time` or `unixtime`, the builder parses that field’s values as Unix timestamps and uses them as the document’s timestamps in the dataset.
 A timestamp can be in seconds or milliseconds since Unix epoch time (UTC).
-If you don't include a `time` or `unixtime` field, the builder uses the start date of the [shard time range](#shard-timerange) as the timestamp for all of the documents in the file.
+If you don't include a `time` or `unixtime` field, the builder uses the start of the [shard time range](#shard-timerange) as the timestamp for all of the documents in the file.

 NOTE: Do not use floating-point values in a `time` or `unixtime` field, because floating-point values are treated as strings.
 [Read more](#floating).

-By default, all times are GMT-6.

 #### Field names with the * suffix

 Adding the `*` suffix to the field name in the header also indexes a tokenized version of that field.
 <table>
   <tr>
     <th>Field Name</th>